Labrador Retrievers: Wonderful Family Pets and Companions

 Since Labs are usually intelligent and friendly, they are ideal helpers for people with difficulties.
 They are trained as guide dogs for blind people and as assistance dogs.
 Misha came from a breeder who bred her dogs for the PADS program (Pacific Assistance Dogs Program), which trains dogs to help people with disabilities.

-It's very important that pets are trained properly for all types of dog sports in order to prevent injury.
+Pets must be trained correctly for dog sports in order to prevent injury.
 My sister took Owen to a few training classes for dog agility competitions.
 He seemed to enjoy the activity, but neither my sister nor I had time to continue his training.
+It's important that a dog enjoys agility or other special activities if we ask him or her to participate in them.

 It's important to buy a puppy from a good breeder who tries to eliminate joint problems in his or her breeding program.
 A puppy's parents should be certified free of hip dysplasia.
 One organization that provides an acceptable certification is OFA (Orthopedic Foundation for Animals).
 It's a good idea to investigate the health of the grandparents as well as the parents.
 Even if the parents' and grandparents' joints are healthy, there is no guarantee that a pup will remain free of hip dysplasia.
 The probability is increased, however.